 3.2.2 MVC Flow

-The user interacts with the UI, and the controller gets notified via the view.
-Based on the User interaction the controller modifies certain Models.
-Models perform some business logic and return the updated model data state to the controller.
-The controller can then update the UI according to the new data state as received from Model.
+The user interacts with the UI, and the controller is notified via this view.
+Based on user interaction, the controller modifies certain models.
+The models perform some business logic and return the updated model data state to the controller.
+The controller can then update the UI according to the new data state as received from the model.

 The figure 3.1 describes MVC flow: